alexelbert/catch-chronicle/README.md

 **Catch Chronicle** is a social media app dedicated to logging and sharing catches.

-Simple joy of catching moments often goes overlooked, unless it's something extraordinary. **Catch Chronicle** urges you to embrace those everyday catches and celebrate the moments that matter with others.
+Simple joy of fishing moments often goes overlooked, unless it's something extraordinary. **Catch Chronicle** urges you to embrace those everyday catches and celebrate the moments that matter with others.
 Whether you're reeling in a big fish on a serene lake or capturing the laughter of your loved ones during a family gathering, log your catches and share these cherished memories with your fellow anglers and friends.

 ![Am I Responsive?](/docs/screenshots/am-i-responsive-catch-chronicle.png)